vamolessa/vamolessa.github.io/_posts/2023-09-24-c_macro_tricks.md

 ## BONUS: how I do generics in C

-This is not that much a macro trick but more of one way to do generics/templates within C's limitations.
+This is not that much of a macro trick but more of one way to do generics/templates within C's limitations.
 By taking advantage of the fact that C compilers always try to inline functions, we can implement them in a "type erased" form and then reassemble the type information at call sites.